Builders at work in the bamboo bicycle workshop

 UK Bamboo Summit, CoventryWatch the film

-UCL: a 100kg electric cargo bikeEducation
+UCL: a heavy-duty electric cargo bikeEducation

 Masters students engineered a bamboo e-cargo bike to carry 150kg.